 Sufficient clearance for laying and access for maintenance is also required.
-Table 6-5 may be used as a guide for minimum clearances for mains laid in public streets.
+Table 8-5 may be used as a guide for minimum clearances for mains laid in public streets.

-Table 6-5 Minimum clearance from structures
+Table 8-5 Minimum clearance from structures

 Pipe diameter DN Clearance to wall or building (mm)

 <100 600

 100 - 150 1000

 200 - 300 1500

 375 2000

+NOTE - These clearances should be increased for mains in private property

-NOTE - These clearances should be increased for mains in private property (even with easements) as access is often more difficult and damage risk
+NOTE - These clearances should be increased for mains in private property (even with easements) as access is often more difficult and damage risk greater.

-8.3.6.3 Clearance From High Voltage Transmission Facilities
+8.3.6.3 Clearance from High Voltage Transmission Facilities